 Coastal Shellfish was created in 2011 to commercialize the Shellfish Initiative with a multi-million dollar investment from the Coastal First Nations and other partners.
 Together with a Chinese scallop aquaculture company, Coastal Shellfish built a modern shellfish hatchery on BC’s north coast, and began commercial trials with sea scallops.
-Large-scale production in the first two years proved to be a difficult technical challenge, but commercial success was achieved in 2013 thanks to scallop aquaculture experts from Chile who joined the Coastal Shellfish team.
+Large-scale production in the first four years proved to be a difficult technical challenge.

 Coastal Shellfish’s head office was established in Prince Rupert, where the hatchery and seafood processing operations are located.
 A strong management team is in place with decades of experience in the aquaculture and seafood industry.
 In 2014, Coastal Shellfish raised additional investment capital and has been rapidly expanding its farming capacity, to grow its production from around a half million scallops per year to 15 million scallops per year in the next several years.